 So, after reading all of this, I made the following list of what I am currently doing for self-care.
 This list includes a number of recent additions (noted in bold):

-- Physical: Healthy nutrition (most of the time), adequate sleep (most of the time), daily stretching, walk 2 miles 4-5x per week, yoga class 2x per month, hiking 2x per month, acupuncture 2x per month, chiropractic 1x per month, and bodywork 2x per month (stretching and bodywork have doubled right now to continue healing of my back).
+- Physical: Healthy nutrition (most of the time), adequate sleep (most of the time), 2 hours of daily stretching, walk 2 miles 4-5x per week, hiking 2x per month, chiropractic 1x per month, and bodywork 2x per month (stretching and bodywork have doubled right now to continue healing of my back).

 - Intellectual: "Unplug" in the evenings, read romance novels, watch only uplifting movies or TV shows, listen to music, schedule regular vacations to REST, RELAX & PLAY - and most importantly to have something to look forward to.

 - Social: I'm an introvert!
 My goal is to get together with family or friends 1-2x per week.
-How well I do with this one directly depends on how well I'm doing in all of the other categories on this list!
-And I definitely have to schedule these in!
+How well I do with this one directly depends on how well I'm doing in all of the other categories on this list - and I definitely have to schedule these in!
 Hiking group 1-2x per month, prayer circle 1x per month, sound healing group 1x per month, "date night" with my son 2x per month, and regular get-togethers with my mom and family.

-- Spiritual: Spend time daily in nature walking, gardening, hiking or sitting on my deck or at the beach, attend the Center for Spiritual Living services, yoga class 2x a month.
+- Spiritual: Spend time daily in nature walking, gardening, hiking or sitting on my deck or at the beach, prayer circle 1x per month, sound healing group 1x per month.